Employee Degree Attainment Program (EDAP)

 3. Provide tuition assistance to a cohort of mid and senior level career employees who want to pursue graduate degrees at VSU.

-To be eligible for the Workplace Efficiency and Professional Development Program, employees (Staff and Contractual) must meet the following criteria:
+To be eligible for the VSU-EDAP program employees (Staff and Contractual) must meet the following criteria:

 • Must be employed full-time by the Virginia State University for at least two years.

-• Must have a minimum of one year of residency with the Virginia State University before applying for tuition assistance.
+• Must have a minimum of one year of residency with the Commonwealth of Virginia before applying for tuition assistance.

 • Should have maintained a GPA of at least 3.0 during previous academic pursuits.